jjaakko/fake-news-classifier/index.markdown

 In our collection of 70000 articles, we had around 40 million 'types' (distinct objects which could be words), even though the English language has fewer than 200000 words.
 Most of these 'types' were numerals and user names, etc.
 When we took into account the frequencies of all the types, there were 6 billion tokens (picture a token for every word/word-like-object in the bag of all words making up the 70000 articles).
-As you can imagine, drawing a random samples of 200 tokens at a time for curiosity, we almost never saw words with frequency higher than 1 or any real words at all.
+As you can imagine, drawing random samples of 200 tokens at a time for curiosity, we almost never saw words with frequency higher than 1 or any real words at all.

 Except one time, we saw the obscure word 'ghidora.'
 So we decided that we had to follow the trail and see what article it was in.